pixelpoems/silverstripe-search/README.md

 Pixelpoems\Search\Services\SearchConfig:
   enable_fluent: true
 ```
 If you enabled fluent threw the config the `Populate Search Task` will create an index file for every locale.
-To prevent a locale from beeing indexed you can add the Locale title within the static variable `prevent_lang_from_index` like this:
+To prevent a locale from beeing indexed you can add the Locale title within the static variable `exclude_locale_from_index` like this:

 ```yml
 Pixelpoems\Search\Services\SearchConfig: